jitinsingla/MitoXRNet/README.md

 - `--loss_tag 0` → uses **BCEWithLogitsLoss**
 - `--model_tag 1 --loss_tag 0` → trains **UNetDeep** with **BCEWithLogitsLoss**

-Training execution will create logs and trained model weights in the `Output/Trained_Weights/` folder Early stopping has been intentially removed, so stop the training based on val and train error/accuracy.
+Training execution will create logs and save trained model weights in the `Output/Trained_Weights/` folder.
+Early stopping has been intentially removed, so stop the training based on val and train error/accuracy.

 ## Predict